mehannioui/aws-scp-curated-best-practice-policies/README.md

 ## Explore Further

-For more resources on Cloud Security, including training, interviews, and other valuable content, check out the [Cloud Security Podcast](https://podcasts.apple.com/us/podcast/aws-podcast/id1122785133).
-It's a great way to dive deeper into the world of Cloud Security.
+For more resources on Cloud Security and other valuable content, check out the [AWS Podcast](https://podcasts.apple.com/us/podcast/aws-podcast/id1122785133).
+It's a great way to dive deeper into the world of Cloud and Cloud Security.

 ## TOP 5 Security Best Practices
 - Data Protection & Residency in accordance to Security Policy Identity & Access Management with Least Privilege